Farningham Road to Otford Walk

 Tea

-On the Main Walk you could have a mid-afternoon refreshment break at the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 5pm summer, 4pm weekends & 3pm weekdays in winter).
-There are also several cafés (and pubs) in both Shoreham and Otford, familiar from other SWC walks.
+On the Main & Short Walks you could have a mid-afternoon refreshment break at the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 5pm summer, 4pm weekends & 3pm weekdays in winter).
+There are also plenty of refreshment places in both Shoreham and Otford, familiar from other SWC walks.

 If you finish in Shoreham there are a couple of tearooms on its High Street: one at the Shoreham Aircraft Museum (01959-524416; open weekends to 4pm); and The Honey Pot Café & Tea Rooms (07546-696623; open to 4pm Fri–Sun).
 The Coffee Box at the vineyard is open weekends to 3pm and tea might also be available at the church on Sundays in August.